andreihortopan/fpaanp/README.md

     - Check if imported menu size constants have been properly implemented in all styling options (for proper resizing when changing them).
 - `css.css`:
     - Clean css, eventually integrate via constants in `dropdown.js`.
+- `membri.js`:
+    - Add styling to the page, but only once the data to-be-added is known (so a design can be created around the data).

 ## To implement